Insights

 The term “resident” refers to an individual residing in Malta except for such temporary absences deemed reasonable and not inconsistent with the claim of such individual to be a resident in Malta.

 Individuals who are residents and domiciled in Malta are taxed in Malta based on their worldwide income.
 This tax is irrespective of whether the income is received in Malta or otherwise.
-For individuals who are residents of Malta but not domiciled there will be taxed in Malta only on their source of income from Malta on the foreign income remitted to Malta.
+Alternatively, individuals who are residents of Malta but not domiciled there will be taxed in Malta only on their source of income from Malta on the foreign income remitted to Malta.

-With effect from 2018, individuals subject to the remittance basis of taxation are subject to a minimum tax of €5,000 per annum subject to certain conditions.
+Moreover, with effect from 2018, individuals subject to the remittance basis of taxation are subject to a minimum tax of €5,000 per annum subject to certain conditions.

-Malta Personal Income Tax Rates
+Malta's Personal Income Tax Rates

 Know more about Tax for Individuals.